VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 # Zero-Inflated Beta Binomial PGLMM for Analyzing the Cross-Species Cancer Data

 This repository contains code for fitting zero-inflated beta binomial phylogenetic generalized linear mixed models for cancer data across species.
+The models are implemented in R using the brms package with the zero_inflated_beta_binomial() family.
 The workflow is built to reanalyze the [Compton et al. 2024](https://doi.org/10.1158/2159-8290.CD-24-0573) dataset and model neoplasia and malignancy prevalence while accounting for overdispersion, excess zeros, various sampling efforts across species, and phylogenetic structure.

 ## Model summary